 You are invited to submit a proposal to share your experience and expertise with colleagues at the 2019 UTTC Tribal Leaders Summit (Summit).
 Our goal is for people to experience educational, informative, inspirational, and entertaining, professional development while networking with other tribal leaders.

 The Summit attracts approximately 700 attendees who represent tribal leadership, and federal and state partners, from throughout the Great Plains and Indian Country.
-UTTC students attend as part of their college curriculum and a Youth Summit for high school students is held as part of the larger event.
+UTTC students attend as part of their college curriculum is held as part of the larger event.
 Year after year, the Summit has drawn a loyal following of participants eager to learn about innovative ideas, best practices, and relevant approaches, in tribal leadership, governance, and sovereignty.

 In 2019, the Tribal Leaders Summit will offer six (6) Conference Tracks, each linked to important issues in Native American governance: